alvinsga/oracle-aggregator/README.md

 # ORCA - simple oracle aggregator

-This oracle aggregator includes two data feeds by default (Pyth and DIA).
-Additional data feeds can be added through open APIs.
+This oracle aggregator aggregates prices for SOL/USD and BTC/USD from two oracles by default ([Pyth](https://pyth.network/) and [DIA](https://www.diadata.org/)).
+Additional open API based oracles can be added through the interface.

 ## Adding a new data feed